ShaunCurtis/GitHubSite/site/A-Blazor-Database-Primer/Chapter-1.md

     services.AddScoped<WeatherForecastViewService>();
 ```

-# The Initial Solution
+## The Initial Solution

-Create a new solution using the standard Blazor Server project with no authenication - BlazorDB.
+Create a new solution using the standard Blazor Server project with no authenication

+ - Solution Name: **Blazr.Primer**.
+ - Project Name: **Blazr.Primer.Web**.

+Run the solution to make sure it builds and runs.

 Why Server?
 I want a WebAssembly application.